If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

 - You can place your tray of flowers in the sun for a few hours to dry them.

-- Cover your flowers with a flimsy cloth to keep them from being blown away.
+- Cover your flowers with a flimsy cloth to avoid being blown away.

-- Too much sun can cause the color and flavor to fade, so make sure to spread out your flowers and lay them in a single layer so that they dry quickly.
+- Too much sun can cause the color and flavor to fade, so spread your flowers and lay them in a single layer to dry them quickly.

-- If you don’t want heat on your flowers, leave your tray in a dry and well-ventilated area that gets indirect sunlight.
+- If you don’t want heat on your flowers, leave your tray in a dry and well-ventilated area with indirect sunlight.

 - Make sure to spread them out in a single layer and not place them where it is damp.

 - Your flowers should naturally dry in about a week.